 Whenever possible, clients should use the mechanisms described above and let the window manager handle colormap installation.
 However, clients are permitted to perform colormap installation on their own while they have the pointer grabbed.
-A client performing colormap installation must notify the window manager prior to the fi rst installation.
-When the client has fi nished its colormap installation, it must also notify the window manager.
+A client performing colormap installation must notify the window manager prior to the first installation.
+When the client has finished its colormap installation, it must also notify the window manager.
 The client notifies the window manager by issuing a SendEvent request with the following arguments:

 Argument Value

-destination: the root window of the screen on which the colormap is being installed
+destination The root window of the screen on which the col- ormap is installed

-propagate: False
+propogate False

-event-mask: ColormapChange
+event-mask ColormapChange

-event: a ClientMessage with:
+event: an ClientMes sage with:

-window: the root window, as above
+window: The root window, as above

 type: WM_COLORMAP_NOTIFY

-format: 32
+format 32

-data[0]: the timestamp of the event that caused the client to start or stop installing colormaps
+data[0] the timestampe of the event that caused the client to start or stop in- stalling colormaps

+Argument Value

-data[1]: 1 if the client is starting colormap installation, 0 if the client is finished with colormap installation
+data[1] 1 if the client is starting colormap installation, 0 if the client is finished with colormap installation

+data[2] reserved, must be zero

-data[2]: reserved, must be zero
+data[3] reserved, must be zero

-data[3]: reserved, must be zero
+data[4] reserved, must be zero

-data[4]:

 This feature was introduced in version 2.0 of this document, and there will be a significant period of time before all window managers can be expected to implement this feature.
-Before using this feature, clients must check the compliance level of the window manager (using the mechanism described in section 4.3) to verify that it supports this feature.
+Before using this feature, clients must check the compliance level of the window manager (using the mechanism described in the section called "Communication with the Window Manager by Means of Selections") to verify that it supports this feature.
 This is necessary to prevent colormap installation conflicts between clients and older window managers.

 Window managers should refrain from installing colormaps while a client has requested control of colormap installation.
-The window manager should continue to track the set of installed colormaps so that it can reinstate its colormap focus policy when the client has fi nished colormap installation.
+The window manager should continue to track the set of installed colormaps so that it can reinstate its colormap focus policy when the client has finished colormap installation.

 This technique has race conditions that may result in the colormaps continuing to be installed even after a client has issued its notification message.
 For example, the window manager may have issued some InstallColormap requests that are not executed until after the client's SendEvent and InstallColormap requests, thus uninstalling the client's colormaps.
-If this occurs while the client still has the pointer grabbed and before the client has issued the "fi nished" message, the client may reinstall the desired colormaps.
+If this occurs while the client still has the pointer grabbed and before the client has issued the "finished" message, the client may reinstall the desired colormaps.